teddymacn/cross-app-profiling-demo/README.md

 2. Git clone this repo;
 3. Run .\build.ps1 to build the projects;
 4. Open Net45.Api project in VS2015 and press F5 to run it and ensure the site is up running at http://127.0.0.1/Net45Api;
-5. Run .\run_netcore.ps1 to start Core.UI and Core.Api self-hosting apps;
+5. Run .\run_netcore.ps1 to start Core.UI, Core.Console and Core.Api self-hosting apps;
 6. In a browser, visit the home page of Core.UI: http://127.0.0.1:3001;
 7. Follow the instructions on the home page for fun;